Dev-Jeromebaek/awesome-react-basic-skeleton/README.md

 # build for production with minification
 npm run build

+# serve with hot reload dev-server at 0.0.0.0
+npm run dev

 # remove build files and build for production with minification.
 npm run clean
 ```